Buildkite Agent configuration

 debug=true

-You can find the location of your configuration file in your platform's installation documentation.
-You can also set it using the --config command line argument or the BUILDKITE_AGENT_CONFIG environment variable.
+You can find the directory location of your configuration file in your platform's installation documentation.
+You can also set this folder using the --config command line argument or the BUILDKITE_AGENT_CONFIG environment variable.

 Configuration settings